-The Trust and its schools adhere to the revised Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018)
+The school adheres to the revised Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018)

 8. Record Keeping

 Well-kept records are essential to good safeguarding and child protection practice.
 We are clear about the need to record any concerns held about children or young people, the status of such records and when these records should be passed over to other agencies.